UNIT TWO: REFLECTIVE ANNOTATED BIBLIOGRAPHY

 What you need to do now:

 We need to start by finding a question or topic that really makes you curious– something you want to learn more about.
-We’ve done some work looking for these questions in the Guardian article “Schools are Killing Curiosity” and in Baldwin’s “A Talk to Teachers.”
+We’ve done some work looking for these questions in the Guardian article “Schools are Killing Curiosity” and other assigned readings.
 We will work together to narrow this down into a question you can research.